nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC7 - List all expense**

 **MSS**

-1. User requests to list persons
+1. User requests to list all expense.
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+2. FastTrack displays all expenses added by user.

     Use case ends.

+**Use case: UC8 - List all expense in a given category**

+**MSS**

+1. User requests to list all expense in a given category.
+2. FastTrack displays all expenses in a given category added by user.

+    Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+User does not enter a category.
+  * 1a1.
+FastTrack displays error message.

       Use case ends.

-* 3a.
-The given index is invalid.
+* 1b.
+The given cateogry is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 1b1.
+FastTrack displays an error message.

+      Use case ends.

+**Use case: UC9 - List all expense in the past week**

+**MSS**

+1. User requests to list all expense in the past week.
+2. FastTrack displays all expenses added by user in the past week .

+    Use case ends.

+**Use case: UC10 - Find an expense**

+**MSS**

+1. User requests to find an expense.
+2. FastTrack displays all expenses related to the keyword provided.

-      Use case resumes at step 2.
+    Use case ends.

 *{More to be added}*